hwborchers/ctv-optimization/README.md

     implements an interface to the Proximal Interior Point Quadratic Programming solver, cf. [PIQP](https://github.com/PREDICT-EPFL/piqp) from EPFL;
     it combines an infeasible interior point method with the proximal method of multipliers.
--   [qpmadr](https://cran.r-project.org/web/packages/qpmadr/index.html) interfaces the 'qpmad' software and solves quadratic programming (QP) problems with linear inequality, equality and bound constraints, using the method by Goldfarb and Idnani.
 -   [kernlab](https://cran.r-project.org/web/packages/kernlab/index.html) contains the function `ipop` for solving quadratic programming problems using interior point methods.
     (The matrix can be positive semidefinite.)